Fabric Stash Buster Bunting

 Fold the bias binding in half and begin stitching it together.
 Stitch for about 53cm/21" (for hanging the bunting up) then tuck the first flag inside and stitch across the top.

-Just before you get to the end, tuck the next flag in and then continue stitching.
+Just before you get to the end of the first flag, tuck the next flag in and then continue stitching.

 Continue until all the flags are used, joining the next bit of bias binding by overlapping a little as needed.

-Finish the bunting with another 53cm/21" of stitched bias binding.
+Finish the bunting with another 53cm/21" of stitched bias binding at the end, again for hanging it up.

 I'll be linking up to these great link parties, why not go and have a look!